oguzhanpn/EC438/README.md

 [Here](Tax_project_codes.html) is the project report.

+[Here](https://formfaca.de/sm/yD--NdkGn) is the form we sent to participants.

 [Here](EC 438 deney (Yanıtlar) (1).xlsx) is the data of the experiment.

 [Here](Tax_project_codes.html) is the codes in html format.